Electrical, Robotics & Automation Technology Program Overview

 - Mechanical Systems & Maintenance

 Interested in earning a degree?
-Students at this campus can train for an additional 4 months to earn an Associate of Occupational Studies (AOS) degree in the Electrical, Robotics & Automation Management Technology program!
+Students at this campus can train for an additional 30 weeks to earn an associate of occupational studies (AOS) degree in the Electrical, Robotics & Automation Management Technology program!

-Graduates of UTI’s robotics and automation technician training in Atlanta can pursue a variety of entry-level roles.
+Graduates of UTI’s robotics and automation technician training in Atlanta are prepared to pursue a variety of entry-level roles.
 Over time, with experience and hard work, technicians may advance in their careers.
-77
+Entry-level and advanced career paths include: 77

 -